Skip to content

 Insulation Resistance Testing for Electrical Systems

-Testing insulation is an important way to qualify a new installation.
+Insulation Resistance Testing is an important way to qualify a new installation.
 Testing also protects and prolongs the life of electrical systems and motors.

 Over the years, electrical systems are exposed to environmental factors such as dirt, grease, temperature, stress, and vibration.
 These conditions can lead to insulation failure, resulting in loss of production or even fires.